jaomorro/SecondaryMarketTix/README.md

     - Go to the `https://gametime.co`
     - Seach for the Venue you are interested in
     - Copy/Paste the URL into the `start_requests` function
-    - Update the team attribute with the name of team (ex: dodgers)

   - Vivid (vivid.py)
     - Go to `https://www.vividseats.com/`